Club: Yokohama F. Marinos | Opening: 1998 | Capacity: 72,327 seats

 History and description

-The Nissan Stadium, also known as International Stadium Yokohama, is the largest stadium of Japan.
+Nissan Stadium, also known as International Stadium Yokohama, is Japan’s largest stadium.

 Plans for the construction of the stadium were made in the early 1990s and building works began in January 1994.
-After almost four years the stadium officially opened on the 1st of March 1998.
+After almost four years the stadium officially opened on 1 March 1998.
 It had come at a cost of Y$60.3 billion.

 The Nissan Stadium served as the centrepiece of the 2002 World Cup, hosting a total of four matches, among which the final between Brazil and Germany (2-0).